What you can do to minimize your chances of becoming a victim of fraud.

 - Review your statement promptly to ensure all transactions are accurate.
 Report any discrepancies immediately.

-- Destroy old ATM cards immediately after receiving replacement cards.
+- Destroy old cards immediately after receiving replacements.

 Other common scams to recognize and avoid.